techpeerPat/employee-db-flask/README.md

 ## Assignment Details and Ideas

-1. Supply the studetns with the wroking code and Dockerfile.
-The main focus should be on building the cloudbuild.yaml file.
+1. Supply the students with the working code.
+The main focus should be on building then Dockerfile and the cloudbuild.yaml file.
+It may be easier to set up the CMD in the Dockerfile for students to avoid using gunicorn.

-2. Students should create the cloudbuild file that builds a container, saving it to artifact registry and then deploys to Cloud Run.
-Students can submit the link to the working application
+2. Students should create the Cloudbuild file that builds a container, pushes the container to Artifact Registry and then deploys to Cloud Run.
+Students can submit the link to the working application.

 ### Stretch Goal Ideas

 1. Students can create a trigger in Cloud Build that deploys the app when code is pushed to a repo.

-2. Students can implement testing and use Github Actions to run tests when code is pushed to a repo.
+2. Students can implement a CI/CD pipeline by creating tests and using Github Actions to run tests when code is pushed to a repo before the container is deployed.

 # Assignment Configuration

-You will need to do a few things in order to complete this assignment.
+Students will need to do a few things in order to complete this assignment succesfully.

 1. Enable Cloud Build, Cloud Run and Artifact Registry services in Google Cloud Console.